Monday, 10 June 2019

 We had a few minutes, literally only 15, to walk through the museum.
 The museum itself is very small, bordering on tiny, but does give some perspective to the battle.
 Additionally, the views from the museum are stunning and you can imagine the carnage that took place there 75 years ago.

-**Note: I would like to extend my thanks and sincere gratitude to Frances Sherr Devino and the 29th ID group for allowing us to join them on this trip.
-It would not have been anywhere the experience without you.
+My sincere thanks to Frances Sherr-Davino and the 29th ID group for allowing us to join them.
+The experience wouldn’t have been the same without you.